marianogg9/nginx_proxy/README.md

 - POST will receive a json object containing nginx.conf content, will replace current nginx.conf file, perform an Nginx config check, reload config and return updated nginx.conf content.
 ### /stats
 Last route will return a json object with Nginx statistic information obtained via Nginx VTS module (https://github.com/vozlt/nginx-module-vts).

+## How it works?
+Nginx uses proxy_pass directive to fetch information from a proxied external host and we can navigate that external site without actually accessing it.
+More info: http://nginx.org/en/docs/http/ngx_http_proxy_module.html
+Flask API is a REST way for us to interact with Nginx configurations and statistics.

 ## How is it installed?
 - Clone this repo.